DevExpress-Examples/xaf-create-multitenant-application/README.md

 2. _PredefinedTenant_ - Same as _LogInFirst_, but a user is strictly bound to a tenant.
 The tenant is assigned to the user by the admin.

 3. _LogInFirstOneDataBase_- Multiple tenants can be associated with multiple users.
 A tenant is selected after login.
 All application data comes from a single database.
-In the database, every business class extend the `Tenant` class, and thus includes an `Owner` field.
+In the database, every business class extends the `Tenant` class, and thus includes an `Owner` field.
 A user can only access objects where `Owner` is empty or corresponds to the specified tenant.

 4. _PredefinedTenantOneDataBase_ - Same as _LogInFirstOneDataBase_ but a user is strictly bound to a tenant.
 The tenant is assigned to the user by the admin.